SAP-samples/teched2022-DA280/exercises/4_Story_Building/Readme.md

 Now that we have imported the data from SAP Datawarehouse Cloud (DWC) to our SAP Analytics Cloud (SAC) planning model, we can start building a table on top of the imported data.
 For that, we go to Files, navigate to our TechEd folder under My Files and open the story SAP__FI_CLM_LIQUIDITY_PLANNING.

 On the first page (Liquidity Overview), we can see the financial data visualized with different charts and key figures.
-On the second page (Liquidity Planning) there are already two planning triggers as a blueprint which we will use later.
+The second page (Liquidity Planning) is empty and we will now fill it.

 ## Exercise 4.1 Create the first table